Yeongjo of Joseon: Reign

 He was a deeply Confucian monarch, and is said to have had a greater knowledge of the classics than his officials.
 During the reigns of Yeongjo and his grandson Jeongjo, Confucianization was at its height, as well as the economic recovery from the wars of the late 16th and early 17th centuries.
-His rulership has been called one of the most brilliant reigns in Joseon's history.
+His reign was referred to by American missionary Homer Hulbert as "one of the most brilliant" in Joseon's history.

 Yeongjo worried deeply for his people.
 The Annals of the Joseon dynasty record that one day in the 4th year of his reign, King Yeongjo woke up to the sound of early morning rain and said to his courtiers:

 Oh dear!
 We have had flood, drought and famines for the past four years because of my lack of virtue, and this year we even went through an unprecedented revolt by a traitor named Yi In-jwa.
 How can my poor people manage their livelihood under such hardship?
 There is an old saying, 'War is always followed by a lean year'.
-Fortunately, however, we haven’t had a big famine for the past two years and we pin our hopes on a good harvest this year.
+Fortunately, however, we haven't had a big famine for the past two years and we pin our hopes on a good harvest this year.
 Yet I am still nervous because, while the season for harvesting is around the corner, there is no way of knowing if there will be a flood or drought before then.
 Nobody knows whether a cold rain will pour suddenly and flood the fields awaiting harvest.
 My lack of goodness might bring upon us such awful things as I fail to win the sympathy of heaven.
 How can I earn the sympathy of heavens if I do not self-reflect and make efforts myself?
 I should start with reflecting on myself.

 As he worried that rain would ruin the harvest and force his unfortunate people to starve, the king ordered his courtiers to reduce the taxes and decrease the number of dishes in his own meals.

-One early morning 25 years later (1753), the continuous rain reminded Yeongjo of the flood during the 4th year of his reign, when he had eaten less food:
+One early morning 25 years later (1753), the continuous rain reminded Yeongjo of the flood during the fourth year of his reign, when he had eaten less food:

 Oh!
 Floods and droughts really happen because I lack virtue.
 I am much older than that year, but how can my compassion for the people and will to work hard for them be less than back then?".

 Yet again, he ordered a reduction in the number of dishes on his dining table.

 People around him described him as an articulate, bright, benevolent and kind monarch.
 He was penetrating in observation and quick of comprehension.